-The Company's leases are comprised of corporate office spaces and various equipment under non-cancelable operating lease agreements that expire at various dates through 2025.
-As of April 30, 2020, the Company had no finance leases.
+The Company's leases are composed of corporate office spaces and various equipment under non-cancelable operating lease agreements that expire at various dates through 2025.
+As of April 30, 2021, the Company had no finance leases.

-Components of lease costs included in the consolidated statement of operations for the year ended April 30, 2020 were as follows (in thousands):
+Components of lease costs included in the consolidated statement of operations were as follows (in thousands):